DoctorLink/npm/README.md

 ## Development

+When developing locally, make any changes in a branch and submit a pull request.
+Use `lerna version` to bump the version.

-When developing locally use `npm link /absoulte/path/to/this/repo/packages/package-name` on the package/s you need.
+If linking to an app use `npm link /absoulte/path/to/this/repo/packages/package-name` on the package/s you need.

 If you are linking to a package that uses react run this command first: